All Posts

 The IP list auto-updates every 7 days.
 A custom-direct.txt file allows adding specific IPs that should always bypass VPN.

-DNS Splitting
+DNS Splitting (Reversed)

 # Find VPN DNS service key (the one bound to the VPN interface)